SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 *Artificial intelligence was not used in the generation or editing of this blog post.*

 What's the purpose of a hackathon?
 And what do people actually do there?
-If you're simply curious, or have even considered attending, you're in the right place 🎉. **Read to the end to find out why we were ultimately disqualified, and left early!**
+If you're simply curious, or have even considered attending.
+You're in the right place, as this blog post is about my experience preparing and attending HackMexico 2024. **Read to the end to find out why we were ultimately disqualified, and left early!**

 ## What the heck is a hackathon?